 - Bikini - standard competition bikini, same as WFF Bikini Model.

 - Fitness Wear - Crop top, booty shorts and runners.
 Please note, g-strings are not to be worn as fitness wear.

 At some events, Sports Model classes are judged in a single round.
-In these events, only the Fitness Wear round will apply.
+Please confirm with the event organiser or promoter which classes apply at your event.